 Nextdoor comments are from actual community members who are previous roofing contractor clients, so you can trust their opinion.

-In less than an hour, you’ll likely have suggestions pouring in from your fellow neighbors about their favorite roofing companies.
+Soon you’ll likely see suggestions pouring in from your fellow neighbors about their favorite roofing companies.
 You can reply to their comments, then pick and choose who to search, which narrows down the vast amount of options.

-Search for roofers with the most “hearts” from your neighbors
+Search for roofing businesses with positive reviews from your neighbors

-While you’re at it, use Nextdoor’s search engine to find roofing companies in your area that your neighbors have rated.
-Search “roofers” and the best-rated contractors in your area will pop-up.
+Use Nextdoor’s search engine to find roofing companies in your area that your neighbors have reviewed.
+Search “roofers” or “roofing companies” under the Businesses tab and sort by “Most recommended.”

-Click on the roofer with the most red hearts next to their name and read candid reviews from your neighbors.
+Click on some of the top options and read candid reviews from your neighbors.

 Tip 5: Check out these sites for a roofer referral if you’ve exhausted your referral options.